Sex and Intimacy After a Breast Cancer Diagnosis

 - Use non-hormonal products to hydrate vaginal walls and restore pH balance.

 - Moisturizers make you more comfortable but are not sexual lubricants.

 - Vitamin E capsules may be pierced, then inserted in the vagina at bedtime.
 You may also squeeze oil onto your finger and insert.

-- Brands include Replens, Luvena and Me Again. *
+- Brands include Emerita Personal Moisturiver, Luvena, and Replens. *

 Aid your sexual comfort with vaginal lubricants.

 - Lubricants can be used just before sex.
 They are placed on your and your partner’s (if any) external genitals and on sexual toys and aids.
 Lubricants provide comfort and pleasure for insertive or penetrative sex.